tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 1300.00000 -0.73434817276E+00  0.82376351069E-03  0.25815978923E-03
 ```

+The `phonon_dispersion_relations` command calculates harmonic thermodynamic properties from the second-order force constants.
+First the phonons are calculated from the dynamical matrix and the free energy is directly evaluated.
+Equations for entropy and heat capacity can be obtained by differenting the harmonic free energy expression.
+Walking through the output from TDEP we can see exactly what the code is doing.
+If you want even more detail the source code always contains the truth.

 We now have all we need to compute the TDEP free energy!
 The `oufile.free_energy` contains harmonic free energy (column 2) and the `outfile.U0` contains the temperature dependent estimate of $U_0$.
 To get the free energy with the second order correction, you just have to add the harmonic free energy in `outfile.free_energy` and the second order correction in `outfile.U0` (the second value).
 The `outfile.U0` will also contain high-order corrections, but since our reference free energy is from a harmonic system we can only use the harmonic correction for $U_0$.
 The resulting free energy will be in eV/atom.

 In this case $F_{\text{TDEP}} = \langle V(R) - V_2(R) \rangle + F_{\text{vib}} = U_0 + F_{\text{vib}}$ = -98782.253022 + -0.7343481 = - 98782.98737